PALEODEM/Palaeo-demographic-models/README.md

 This script plots a number of time series for environmental proxies against the bootstrapped SPD population proxies, and performs correlation testing using Spearman's rank correlation test.

+It also calculates the short-term variability of the palaeoenvironmental proxies by de-trending these timeseries and calculating the varience.

 ## 6.- Convergence analysis

 *convergence.r: